Updated by Cath Coleman 30.01.18

 Role And Responsibility

-The role and responsibilities of an RMN may vary depending on the setting and the group of people that the RMN works with.
-An RMN will typically be involved in:
+The role and responsibilities of an RMN may vary depending on the setting and the group of people that the RMN works with:

 The role of an RMN can be physically and emotionally exhausting but can offer huge rewards.